107208579/tracking/shortcuts/README.md

 <br />

 **Shortcuts :: eventRoundMinute**
 Rounds the event start time up or down to the nearest specified minute.
 As an example, if the 'eventRoundMinute' is set to '5' minutes a shortcut that is run at 11:22:35 will be rounded up to 11:25:00.
 A shortcut that is run at 11:22:25 will be rounded down to 11:20:00.
+Setting can not be '0'.
 * 1
 * 5
 * ...
 <br />

 **Shortcuts :: eventDuration**
 Sets the default event duration in minutes.
-As an example, if the 'eventDuration' is set to '5' minutes a newly created event with start time of 11:25:00 will have the end time set to 11:30:00.
+As an example, if the 'eventDuration' is set to '5' minutes an event with start time of 11:25:00 will have the end time set to 11:30:00.
 * 1
 * 5
 * ...
 <br />

 **Shortcuts :: eventExtension**
 Specifies the event extension in minutes.
-When a shortcut is run, it will check if the same type of event already exists, and if so, will remove the existing event and replace it with a new event by setting the original start time but extending the end time.
-This is to quickly update the duration minutes of an already xisting event.
+When a shortcut is run, it will check if the same type of event already exists in the calendar, and if so, will remove the existing event and replace it with a new event by setting the original start time but extending the end time.
+This allows to quickly update the duration of an already existing event.
 * 1
 * 5
 * ...
 <br />

 **Shortcuts :: eventSearchMinusTime**
-Specifies the amount of minutes the search function should look back in time from now to find the same type of event.
+Specifies the amount of minutes the search should look back in time from now to find the same type of event.
+This setting ties in with the 'eventExtension'.
 * 1
 * 5
 * ...
 <br />

 **Shortcuts :: eventSearchPlusTime**
 Specifies the amount of minutes the search function should look forward in time from now to find the same type of event.
+This setting ties in with the 'eventExtension'.
 * 5
 * 10
 * ...
 <br />

 **Shortcuts :: acousticFeedbackVoice**
 Specifies text the device says when the shortcut is run.
+By default this is set with an empty space character to mute any notification.
 * Woohoo!
 * Shortcut run successfully!
 * ...